About Lundy Canyon Waterfalls

 As for the timing during the day, we’ve found that doing the hike in the morning was perfect as well since the sun would be behind us for the best lighting conditions.

-Meanwhile, the morning temperatures remained cool when we were doing most of the climbing.
+Meanwhile, the morning temperatures remained cool when we were getting most of the climbing out of the way.

-Plus, the overall experience would be peaceful since we were out there well before most of the day hikers and overnight backpackers would start on this pretty popular hike.
+Plus, the overall experience was peaceful because we were in Lundy Canyon well before most of the day hikers and overnight backpackers would start on this pretty popular hike.